wguo-research/scCancer/README.md

 ## Usage

-The vignette of `scCancer` can be found here.
+The vignette of `scCancer` can be found in the project [wiki](https://github.com/wguo-research/scCancer/wiki/scCancer-vignettes).

 ## Citation